ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the best form of Rhodiola?

-standardized-extract is our top-ranked form of Rhodiola, classified as T1 Preferred with S2 bioavailability.
+standardized-extract is our top-rated form of Rhodiola — the form we recommend for its High Absorption bioavailability.
 We compared 1 forms in our formulary.

 1forms compared